FORTif-ai/hazard-detection/real-world-example.md

 # Real-World Examples of OpenCV Hazard Detection

 Detecting obstacles on the floor in real-time is a common need for robotics and safety systems.
 OpenCV provides simple yet powerful techniques to identify hazards (like objects or debris) in a live video feed.
-Below we explore real-world uses of OpenCV for hazard detection and provide a sample Python OpenCV code for a basic hazard detection prototype.
+Below we explore real-world uses of OpenCV for hazard detection and provide sample Python OpenCV code for a basic hazard detection prototype.
 Finally, we suggest improvements for better accuracy.

 OpenCV is often used in robots to detect floor obstacles and avoid collisions.
 For example, one hobbyist project used a webcam on a robot to scan for floor hazards: the camera frames were converted to grayscale, blurred, and passed through a Canny edge detector.
 By scanning upward from the bottom of the edge image, the system could spot where the first edge pixels appeared (indicating an object rising from the floor).
 [Source 1 – Big Face Robotics Blog](https://bigfacerobotics.wordpress.com/2014/12/18/obstacle-detection-using-opencv/#:~:text=The%20method%20I%20am%20using,as%20anything%20found%20here%20will)